nest/nest-simulator/pynest/examples/Potjans_2014/README.rst

 .. important::

+   When scaling up the microcircuit model, you may encounter errors during simulation when there is less than 4 virtual processes.
-   The microcircuit model does not run correctly on a single virtual process.
-This means the number of threads must be greater than 1.
-You can either increase the number of MPI processes or set either ``local_num_threads`` to a value > 1 or replace ``local_num_threads`` by ``total_num_virtual_procs`` and set it to a value > 1.
+   The number of threads should, therefore, be 4 or more.
+You can increase the number of MPI processes or set either ``local_num_threads`` to a value >= 4 or replace ``local_num_threads`` by ``total_num_virtual_procs`` and set it to a value >= 4.

+   For more information about MPI processes and threading see :ref:`our guide on HPC systems <optimize_performance>`.

-The command for running the script with two MPI processes is:
+The command for running the script with four MPI processes is:

 .. code-block:: bash

-   mpirun -n 2 python3 run_microcircuit.py
+   mpirun -n 4 python3 run_microcircuit.py

 External drive and initial conditions
 -------------------------------------